 - Dried cranberries can be used instead of fresh cranberries

-- You can use butter instead of olive oil
+- You can use coconut oil or butter instead of olive oil

 - Add a ¼ cup of brown sugar for more sweetness